imrafaelmerino/java-fun/docs/index.md

     }
 ```

-However, it blows up the stack when the size of the json is 2033 or greater ( test executed in Java 8).
+However, it blows up the stack when the size of the json is 2033 or higher ( test executed in Java 8).
 Java compiler doesn't optimize tail-recursive calls as Scala or Clojure
 compilers do.
 Nevertheless, we can still make use of Trampolines to turn recursion into an iteration.
 The following implementation does the trick: